wadelau/wadelau.github.io/hanjst/hanjst-class.md

 	--> **Hanjst client-side**
 	--> Final HTML (eg08111104)

-There is a Hanjst.java or Hanjst.class.jsp for Java, and similarly, Hanjst.class.php for PHP, so do
+There is a Hanjst.java or Hanjst.class.jsp for Java, and similarly, Hanjst.class.php for PHP, so as to Perl, Python and so on.

 ---